Functional Collection Programming with Semi-Ring Dictionaries: Efficiency

 \subsubsection{Loop Factorization}

 One of the most important algebraic properties of the semi-ring structure is the distributive law, which enables factoring out a common factor in addition of two expressions.
-This algebraic law can be generalized to the case of summation over a collection, as presented in Figure~\ref{fig:opt_rules}.
+This algebraic law can be generalized to the case of summation over a collection (cf. Figure~\ref{fig:opt_rules}).

 Consider a nested relation !NR! with type !{<A:real,B:int,C:{<D:real> -> int}> -> int}! where we are interested in computing the multiplication of the attributes !A! and !D!.
-This can be achieved as follows:

-The subexpression !x.key.A*x.val! is independent of the inner loop, and can be factored out:
+This can be represented as the left expression in Figure~\ref{fig:opt:ex:fact}.
+The subexpression !x.A*x_v! is independent of the inner loop, and can be factored out, resulting in the right expression in the same figure.

-This optimization can also benefit expressions involving dictionary construction, such as group by expressions.
-As an example, consider the same aggregation as before, where we are interested in grouping by attribute !B!:

-According to the semantics of \lang (cf. Section~\ref{sec:sem}), we can rewrite the dictionary construction as follows: